This article will show you how to transfer your domain to use the Serversaurus nameservers, but retain your old email host.

 You should now view a list of the domains hosted under your account.
 To the right of the domain you want to update, select Manage.

-You will want to delete any current MX records, and then re-enter all of the MX records you copied down previously.
+Delete any current MX records and then re-enter all of the MX records copied previously.

 Add your new MX records by selecting Add Record and enter the previously copied records into the appropriate fields.

 3. Update your mail routing to Remote.

 For the server to route to a remote mail server we need to update the email routing settings, you can do this by navigating to the Email Routing function in cPanel.